 Attachments like PDF, Word, Excel, and Powerpoint documents can be added to Open Berkeley sites as downloadable links.
 You will upload the attachment first, and then add a link that allows site visitors to click and download.
+File size is limited to 50 MB because larger file sizes can cause degraded performance.

 Just like when you upload images (see Add Images), you can upload attachments via the "Add Media" button in the editing toolbar (see more detailed instructions below).